-My ramen is unashamedly taken from the Momofuku cookbook (if you like ramen, go and buy that book – it does a much better job of explaining ramen than I can) but I’ve tried to simplify things, very slightly, to a point that it becomes accessible to you to make with ingredients you can find at your local supermarket and you can cook it in one day with time to spare.
+My ramen is unashamedly taken from the Momofuku cookbook (if you like ramen, go and buy that book – it does a much better job of explaining ramen than I can) but I’ve tried to simplify things very slightly to a point where it becomes accessible to you to make with ingredients you can find at your local supermarket – you can cook it in a day with time to spare.

 Let’s break it down into its components parts – you’ve got – Noodles, pulled pork, pork belly, broth/stock, vegetables, spring onions, slow cooked egg.

 Plan ahead and start earlier than you think you need to.
 If you don’t have a sous vide water bath you can achieve similar results for the egg using a large pot of water kept at a steady temperature (you’ll need a thermometer).